 All individuals, especially children, who are unable to afford an eye doctor visit and eyeglasses can come to the vision screening.
-The screening is designed to assess for eye health concerns and provide a useable pair of recycled eyeglasses until you can obtain the professional services and eyeglasses on your own.
+The screening is designed to assess for eye health concerns and provide a usable pair of recycled eyeglasses until you can obtain the professional services and eyeglasses on your own.

 Will I be provided with a written eyeglass prescription?

 No. Eyeglass, contact lens or medical prescriptions will not be written or given out at the vision screening.

 Will California Lions Friends in Sight fill my eye doctor’s written Rx for eyeglasses?